Teen party games for teenage girls and boys 13,

 Frozen to a T

 You will need a x-large t-shirt for each guest, gallon size Ziploc bags and water.
 Before the party wet the t-shirts, then fold and place them in the Ziploc bags.
 Fill the Ziploc bag with water and seal.
 Freeze the shirts in the bags at least over night until they are all frozen solid.
 During the game give each guest a frozen shirt.
 The guests have to unfreeze the shirt anyway they can and be the first one to put the shirt on and wear it.
 It is harder then it appears and lots of fun to watch!
-Fun game for teens ages 13, 14, 15, 16, 17 and 18 years old!
+Fun teenage game for ages 13, 14, 15, 16, 17 and 18 years old!

 Teen Minute to Win It Games